cocos/cocos-docs/en/editor/project/index.md

 ![bundle-platforms.png](./index/bundle-platforms.png)

-Use the menus on the top right of the panel to create new, import or export a config.
+Use the menus on the top right of the panel to create a new, import, or export config.

 ![bundle-menus.png](./index/bundle-menus.png)

-- **New Config**: Create a totally new config.
+- **New Config**: Create a new config.

     ![bundle-change-type.png](./index/bundle-change-type.png)

     After a config is created, you can select it by clicking on the drop-down box beside **Platform Settings** on the **Inspector** panel when a bundle is selected.

-    > Different bundles can use different config.
+    > Different bundles can use different configs.

 - **Import Config**：To import a JSON file as the bundle config.
 - **Export Config**：Export the config to reuse it in other projects.